 Distributions of the Pratt Estate were received in several installments: \$9,561,819 in 1975, \$1,330,000 in 1977, \$47,000 in 1979, and \$30,164 in 1981, for a total of \$10,968,983.
-Over the years, the Pratt Endowment has grown to \$47.45 million, as of June 30, 2018.
+The Pratt funds were established as a quasi-endowment by the Board of Visitors in the 1970s and reaffirmed by the Board on June 4, 2018.
+This decision has been very beneficial: over the years, the Pratt Quasi-Endowment has grown to \$46.15 million, as of June 30, 2019.
 The following paragraphs summarize some of the major accomplishments of the College of Engineering and the Animal Nutrition Programs that are directly tied to the funding provided by the Pratt Estate.

-When the Pratt Endowment was originally established, the College of Engineering was in the early stages of becoming established as a nationally recognized leader in engineering education.
-The Pratt Endowment has played a significant role over the years in allowing the college to enrich its pool of students and to offer additional international study opportunities to students and faculty.
+When the Pratt Quasi-Endowment was originally established, the College of Engineering was in the early stages of becoming established as a nationally recognized leader in engineering education.
+The Pratt Quasi-Endowment has played a significant role over the years in allowing the college to enhance its pool of students and to offer additional international study opportunities to students and faculty.

-The expenditure of income funds from the Pratt Endowment provides an unusual opportunity to support an animal nutrition program of high quality.
+The expenditure of income funds from the Pratt Quasi-Endowment provides an unusual opportunity to support an animal nutrition program of high quality.
 Use of these endowment earnings has concentrated on enhancing research and educational opportunities beyond what departments could do with state and federal funding.
 The main funding strategy remains with strong support for Ph.D. training, direct research support, scientific equipment, and visiting professors that stimulate and inspire the faculty and students engaged in nutrition research.